Optimized Lat Training: Everything You Need to Know

 Here’s a back workout you should try:

 - Hang from a pull up bar at a dead hang.
-Retract your scapulae and lift your chest.
+Retract your scapula and lift your chest.
 Your body should be tight with legs straight and a slight forward hinge at the hips.

 - Pull up through the elbows and rock to the left hand side so that the elbow comes down toward the hip in the top position.
 This movement will be slight because your hands are fixed but you should focus on achieving a contraction in the lower lat as you bring the elbow and hip as close together as possible.